DehuaSong/PUF_fingerprint_database/README.md

 # PUF_fingerprint_database
-A new rolled fingerprint database
-Each fingerprint contains forty impressions.
+A new rolled fingerprint database in which each fingerprint contains forty impressions.

+# Protocol
+This is collected in Peking University.